 Who should be aware of the IRB process?

 All faculty, students and administrators involved in research connected to St. John’s University should be aware of the IRB procedures and elements of informed consent which must be observed when doing any research that uses people as participants.

 What is the Review Process like?

-Applications for formal approval of research can be obtained on the St. John’s University website.
-This application is to be filled out and sent to the IRB in Newman Hall 108.
-All applications must have the appropriate signatures (i.e. Principal Investigator, Faculty Supervisor, Department Chair and Dean) before the review process can begin.
+Once an application is submitted through Cayuse with all appropriate signatures (i.e. Principal Investigator, Faculty Supervisor, Department Chair and Dean) the review process can begin.
 Researchers can refer to the “Guidelines for Protocol Submission” for assistance in the application process.